What is live-in care?

 What does a live-in carer do?

-At Elder, we carefully match the caregiver to the care recipient, to ensure a good match.
+At Elder, we carefully match the caregiver to the care recipient.
 We take into account your loved one’s personality, hobbies and interests, and we endeavour to place a carer who will be compatible.
-We find that this allows the carer to blend seamlessly into the home without causing any disruption, and guarantees that both parties will have plenty in common to form a strong bond of friendship around.
+We find that this allows the carer to blend seamlessly into the home without causing any disruption, and guarantees that both parties will have plenty in common to form a strong bond of friendship.

 The carer will do as much, or as little, as required, and be guided by your relative as to the help and assistance needed.
 This could be anything from support with housework, shopping, outings and meal preparation, through to personal care such as help with bathing and dressing.